Skip to content

 The budget page can display costs in two ways:

-- Organized by Cost items like the estimate.
+1. Organized by Cost Items matching the estimate.

-Access Project Details - Financials to change this Setting.
+Access Project Settings - Financials to change this setting.

 Customizing Column headers